marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 =========

 You may be used to the word 'functions' from mathematics.
-We will now examine how we can define a function in python.
+We will now examine how we can define a function in Python.
 In programming, the concept of functions is somewhat broader than in mathematics, but we will soon see that they have a lot in common.